srtamaciel/srtamaciel/README.md

 ### I'm a junior software Developer.
 'm an enthusiast of learning and self-improvement.
 My background in fine arts and design enriches my vision of programming, and my time in the service industry enriches my communication skills.

-Currently working on a travel company using Angular 13,Typescript, GpraphQl and Apollo GraphQl
+Currently working as Frontend Developer on a travel company using Angular 13,Typescript, GpraphQl and Apollo GraphQl.

 Soft skills: